RobertoRoos/sawIntuitiveResearchKitWiki/Development.md

 * Remove gravity and clutch mode from MTM, now replaced by effort_mode + gravity on/off + lock orientation on/off
 * Better handling of redundant joints in MTMs
 * Use new state machine in arm classes
-* Add alert with SUJ are moved without brakes released
+* Add alert when SUJ are moved without brakes released
 * Use Reflexes/RML for trajectory generation